 With the world grappling with the consequences of a rapidly warming planet, the spotlight is gradually turning toward every sector notorious for either releasing carbon emissions on a large scale or consuming a high proportion of energy.

-That spotlight is now focused on data centres, especially as the proliferation of cloud computing surges on as the world continues to work and learn remotely in response to the COVID-19 pandemic.
+That spotlight is now focused on data centers, especially as the proliferation of cloud computing surges on as the world continues to work and learn remotely in response to the COVID-19 pandemic.

-The number of large-scale data centres is increasing by 14% each year, and public cloud spend will rise by 17% between 2019-2020.
+The number of large-scale data centers is increasing by 14% each year, and public cloud spend will rise by 17% between 2019-2020.
 This double-digit growth comes with a price.
-Global data centre electricity consumption is nearly equivalent to the annual consumption of the country of Spain.
+Global data center electricity consumption is nearly equivalent to the annual consumption of the country of Spain.